HAND SURGERY

 Related Disciplines

 a.
-Disease and tumours of the skin as they affect the hand
+Diseases and tumours of the skin affecting the hand

 c.
-Basic knowledge in use and interpretation of electrical studies of nerves
+Basic knowledge in the use and interpretation of electrical studies of nerves - Rheumatology

 a.
-Knowledge of connective tissue disorders which may manifest themselves in the upper limb eg scleroderma, lupus, psoriasis, gout etc.
+Knowledge of connective tissue disorders that may manifest in the upper limb e.g. scleroderma, lupus, psoriasis, gout

-4. General medicine – a knowledge of the way in which systemic disease may manifest itself by changes in the hand – finger clubbing, acrocyanosis, diabetic cheirarthropathy
+b.
+Knowledge of the basic principles in the management of rheumatoid arthritis - General Medicine – knowledge of the ways in which systemic disease may manifest through changes in the hand e.g. finger clubbing, acrocyanosis, diabetic cheiroarthropathy

-5. Rehabilitation – an extensive knowledge of the techniques and principles of rehabilitation, physiotherapy and occupational therapy in the upper limb
+- Rehabilitation – extensive knowledge of the techniques and principles of rehabilitation, physiotherapy, and occupational therapy in the upper limb

-6. Radiology – an extensive knowledge of the various types of medical imaging which may be of value in the investigation of problems in the hand and wrist eg ultrasound, CT, MRI, contrast arthrography
+- Radiology – extensive knowledge of the various types of medical imaging that may be valuable in the investigation of hand and wrist conditions e.g. ultrasound, CT, MRI, contrast arthrography

-7. Psychiatry – understanding of the interplay of psyche and soma in injury and disease of the upper limb eg hysterical hand conditions, pain magnification, malingering etc.
+- Psychiatry – understanding of the interplay between psyche and soma in injury and disease of the upper limb e.g. hysterical hand conditions, pain magnification, malingering

-8. Vascular disease – an understanding of the effects of circulatory disorders on the upper limb
+- Vascular Disease – understanding of the effects of circulatory disorders on the upper limb

-9. Oncology – general knowledge of tumour behaviour, classification and management
+- Oncology – general knowledge of tumour behaviour, classification, and management

-10. Anaesthetics – an understanding of anaesthetic techniques, particularly regional anaesthesia
+- Anaesthetics – understanding of anaesthetic techniques, particularly regional anaesthesia.

 3.1 Duration

 a.
-Full-time – minimum of 18 months in approved training centres post-speciality Fellowship training.
+Full-time – A minimum of 18 months in approved training centres following completion of specialty Fellowship training.

 3.2 Structure